 Easter means more eggs and chocolate rabbits in the shops.
 No competition.
 (Though, to be fair, the chocolate Lindt rabbits deserve a place in the dining halls of the Greek Gods.)

-(Expect plenty of food and drink, too)
+(Enjoy plenty of food and drink)

 In terms of what to expect, well, eggs for starters.
 Lots of them.